LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 implements the ``pack_protocol``.
 The source file should be named after the pack with a ``_pack`` suffix.
 This naming convention helps preventing name conflicts, notably with the pack own objects.
-The file must be available from a declared pack registry.
+The file must be available from a declared pack registry (by having the registry loader file loading it).
 The pack name is ideally a valid unquoted atom.
 An example of a registry specification object would be:

 ::